 These records can include a medical history, test and lab results, diagnosis, the medications prescribed, and statements about the patient’s ability to perform work-related tasks.
 We also request medical reports from clinics, hospitals, rehab facilities and other organizations where our client may have received treatment.

 We urge our clients to document the limitations in their daily lives caused by their disabilities.
 Equally important, we help people assemble all the non-medical documentation that could help the case.
 This includes vocational assessment reports, employment records, accident reports, witness statements, and records from public service agencies.

 Contact Disability Attorneys

-Contact Russell & Hill, PLLC, disability attorneys, located in Everett and servicing Snohomish, King or Skagit County, Washington, by filling out and emailing our Case Evaluation Form or call our toll-free number at 800-529-0842 to schedule a free initial consultation.
+Contact Russell & Hill, PLLC, disability attorneys, located in Everett and servicing Snohomish, Pierce, King, or Skagit County, Washington, by filling out and emailing our Case Evaluation Form or call our toll-free number at 800-529-0842 to schedule a free initial consultation.